assassinoNz/ExZodOs/README.md

 Most of the end-to-end type-safe innovations like [tRPC](https://trpc.io/) and [Hono](https://hono.dev/) are built around code-first approach and custom solutions.
 But what if you want to manage your project with schema-first approach and code generation, with a widely used standard like [OpenAPI](https://www.openapis.org/).

-ExZodUs tries provide an end-to-end type-safe solution which require little to no project structure changes at all.
+ExZodOs tries provide an end-to-end type-safe solution which require little to no project structure changes at all.

 ## Who can use ExZodOs?